Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/arrange.rst

   <property id="ciop.job.max.tasks">1</property>
  </defaultJobconf>

-*Note* The property mapred.task.timeout is not set and uses the defautl value (10 minutes).
+*Note: the property mapred.task.timeout is not set and uses the default value (10 minutes).*

 Here's the job template including the elements described above.